 Make a list of divorce lawyers

-Also, don't be afraid to do some research on your own.
-Do research online for local divorce lawyers in your state.
+Also, don't be afraid to do some research entirely on your own.
+Try searching online for local divorce lawyers in your state.
 Some lawyers practice various types of law, but look for lawyers who specialize in family law.

 Once you have a handful of names of divorce lawyers in your area, reduce your list to the ones you are most interested learning more about and plan to contact.
 Keep your list of lawyers to contact short, about two or three options.
 You can always go back to your original list and contact others, if need be.